stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/16_Execution_Pipeline/index.md

 The framework provides the ability to hook into the request both before and after it is handled to allow binding custom logic.
-This can be used to transform or filter request data, instanciate helpers, execute global logic, or even short-circuit execution (e.g. to enforce custom authentication schemes).
+This can be used to transform or filter request data, instantiate helpers, execute global logic, or even short-circuit execution (e.g. to enforce custom authentication schemes).
 The ["Request Filters" documentation](../controller/request_filters) shows you how.

 ## Flushing Manifests

-If a `?flush=1` query parameter is added to a URL, a call to `flush()` will be triggered on any classes that implement the [Flushable](/reference/flushable) interface.
+If a `?flush=1` query parameter is added to a URL, a call to `flush()` will be triggered on any classes that implement the [Flushable](flushable) interface.
 This enables developers to clear [manifest caches](manifests), for example when adding new templates or PHP classes.
 Note that you need to be in [dev mode](/getting_started/environment_management)